oicr-gsi/gsi-config/README.md

-To install permanently in your local Maven install, replace the user settings with the one in this directory. **WARNING:** this will remove any other configurations you have in your settings.xml.
+To install permanently in your local Maven install, replace the user settings with the one in this directory. **WARNING:** this will remove any other configurations you have in your `settings.xml`.

     mv ~/.m2/settings.xml ~/.m2/settings.xml.bak
     cp settings.xml ~/.m2/settings.xml

-Alternatively, you can merge your settings.xml with the one in this directory.
+Alternatively, you can merge your `settings.xml` with the one in this directory.

 ## Contact